 1. Low in nutrients

-But in reality, they are also almost zero in nutrition.
+But in reality, they are low in nutrition.

-For example, Stauffer (original) animal crackers have just 2g of protein and less than 1g of fiber per serving, which is relatively low.
+For example, Stauffer (original) and Barnum’s animal crackers have just 2g of protein per serving, which is relatively low.

-If you look at the ingredients label of the animal crackers, you will find that most of them contain Enriched wheat flour.
+If you look at the ingredients label of most animal crackers, you’ll notice that they commonly contain enriched or unbleached enriched flour.

-To make the flour a little nutritious, food companies add synthetic nutrients, mainly B vitamins, and promote it as Enriched wheat flour.
+To make it nutritious, food companies fortify the flour with nutrients, mainly B vitamins, and promote it as Enriched wheat flour.

 If consumed in excess, this type of wheat flour can result in weight gain, inflammation, insulin resistance, and other health problems.